 All of the above steps are parts of a “formal” probate administration.
 Florida does provide some alternate procedures in certain limited situations.
-“Summary” probate administration is generally available if the decedent died more than two (2) years ago or the assets of the decedent’s estate must be less than $75,000, not including the decedent’s homestead property; however, in the event that one of the assets of the estate is real estate, a summary probate administration may not be available in most jurisdictions.
+“Summary” probate administration is generally available if the decedent died more than two (2) years ago or the assets of the decedent’s estate are less than $75,000, not including the decedent’s homestead property; however, in the event that one of the assets of the estate is real estate, a summary probate administration may not be available in most jurisdictions.

-Another available alternative to the formal probate administration process is known as “disposition without administration,” which only available if the estate assets consist solely of “exempt” property and “non-exempt” personal property, the total value of which does not exceed the combined total of up to $6,000 or the total funeral expenses of the decedent and total medical and hospital expenses of the decedent’s last illness.
+Another available alternative to the formal probate administration process is known as “disposition without administration,” which is only available if the estate assets consist solely of “exempt” property and “non-exempt” personal property, the total value of which does not exceed the combined total of up to $6,000 or the total funeral expenses of the decedent and total medical and hospital expenses of the decedent’s last illness.

 Contact us for a consultation.

 The trust administration process shares many similarities, yet can also be very different from the probate administration process.
 The creation of a revocable living trust to hold assets before and after a decedent’s death, usually to “avoid probate” or manage the decedent’s federal estate tax liability, has become increasingly popular in the last twenty (20) years.

 When a trust is funded during the life of a decedent or when a trust is funded when that decedent dies, the trust formed by that decedent during his or her life must be administered following death according to the terms and conditions of the trust agreement.
 While there are interesting and sometimes sophisticated post-mortem planning techniques, including disclaimers, trust modifications and trust reformations, the administration and distribution of assets held in a trust following a decedent’s death is typically much easier, less time-consuming, and less expensive than probate administration.
 That said, the trust administration process can be cumbersome and fraught with traps for the unwary trustee.